Catherine F Sinclair

 A/Prof Catherine Sinclair is a dual fellowship trained neck and thyroid surgeon and laryngologist.
 She is dedicated to providing patients with the highest quality care and to assessing patients on an individual basis for surgical or non-surgical treatments when appropriate.

-Catherine has been performing ultrasounds and biopsies of neck lesions in the office for over a decade, having performed over 3500 biopsies in that time.
-She discovered and developed a novel continuous neuromonitoring technique for the laryngeal nerves in 2016 and, in 2019, performed the first radiofrequency ablation of a thyroid nodule in New York, setting up the inaugral ablative program at Mount Sinai New York.
+Catherine has been performing ultrasounds and biopsies of neck lesions in the office for over 15 years, having performed over 3000 biopsies in that time.
+She discovered and developed a novel continuous neuromonitoring technique for the laryngeal nerves in 2016 which is currently being utilised worldwide for nerve preservation in head and neck and neurosurgical procedures.

 A Brief Biography